aijinying/Hello-World/README.md

 # Hello-World

+Mingyu_Zhang
-This is a new start
+this is a test of GitHub

-The using of Github is not simple!
-This is not good!
-I do not like this!

-Hello my friend.